g-andrade/deigma/README.md

 ### <span id="deigma_-_Event_sampler">deigma - Event sampler</span>

-`deigma` is a library for Erlang/OTP and Elixir that allows you to sample events based on an arbitrary rate limit.
+`deigma` is a library for Erlang/OTP and Elixir that allows you to sample events based on arbitrary rate limits.

 The sampling rate is calculated automatically and continuously adjusted over a one second window so that the events that go through are